xoceanmodel/xroms/README.md

   * calculating climatologies
   * various calculations
 * provide/track attributes and coordinates through functions
-  * wraps `cf-xarray` to generalize coordinate and dimension calling.
+  * wraps [`cf-xarray`](https://cf-xarray.readthedocs.io/en/latest/) to generalize coordinate and dimension calling.
+* ability to automatically choose colormaps for plotting with `xarray`
+  * wraps `xcmocean` for this

 ## Installation

 ### Create environment if needed

-As a first step, you can create an environment for this package with conda if you want:
+As a first step, you can create an environment for this package with conda if you want.
+If you do this, you'll need to git clone the package first as below.

     conda create --name XROMS python=3.8 --file requirements.txt